nirvaankohli/Fluxi/README.md

 - **Customer-Centric and Future-Oriented** – It centers on students’ experience and imagines a transformed, organized learning journey.

 - **Real Yet Ambitious** – Balances feasible technological implementation with bold, long-term aspiration.

+- **Differentiated** – Emphasizes the unique combination of AI-driven planning, adaptive workflows, and embedded study tools—setting it apart from generic to-do or note apps.